monemone-org/mone_numpad/readme.md

 # mone_numpad

 ## Introduction
-Mone_numpad is a handwired numpad with volume dial that runs a custom VIAL/QMK firware.
-It can control the machine's input an output volume.
+Mone_numpad is a handwired numpad with a volume dial that runs a custom VIAL/QMK firware.
+It can control the machine's input and output volume.

 * the electronic design and schematic
 * The STL for the case